Mayuri-Chan/pyrofork/docs/source/topics/smart-plugins.rst

         app.run()

-This is already nice and doesn't add *too much* boilerplate code, but things can get boring still; you have to manually ``import``, manually :meth:`~pyrogram.Client.add_handler` and manually instantiate each :class:`~pyrogram.handlers.MessageHandler` object because you can't use decorators for your functions.
+This is already nice and doesn't add *too much* boilerplate code, but things can get boring still; you have to manually ``import``, manually :meth:`~pyrofork.Client.add_handler` and manually instantiate each :class:`~pyrofork.handlers.MessageHandler` object because you can't use decorators for your functions.
 So, what if you could?
 Smart Plugins solve this issue by taking care of handlers registration automatically.

 Using Smart Plugins